github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-github-classroom.md

 ### Autograding

 {% data variables.product.prodname_classroom %} allows you to configure workflows to automatically grade students on submission of a pull-request.
-For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/use-autograding)."
+To learn more about autograding in GitHub Classroom, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/use-autograding)."

 ### Feedback

-{% data variables.product.prodname_classroom %} lets you create special feedback pull request to leave feedback on your students' submissions.
+{% data variables.product.prodname_classroom %} lets you enable pull request for feedback.
+This creates a special pull request titled **Feedback** in the assignment repository for each student or team.
 For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/leave-feedback-with-pull-requests)."

+### Assignment Templates

+With {% data variables.product.prodname_classroom %}, you can create template repositories with boilerplate code, documentation and other resources to serve as starter code for your students  on an assignment.
+For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-assignment-from-a-template-repository)."

+### Learning Management System

+You can optionally connect a learning management system (LMS) with {% data variables.product.prodname_classroom %} so that you can import a student identifier roster for your classroom.
+For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/connect-a-learning-management-system-course-to-a-classroom)."

 To learn more about the various {% data variables.product.prodname_classroom %} features, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/glossary)."

 ## Further reading